-In addition to which the Site Health report will also give you some tips on how to troubleshoot, such as when the REST API is being blocked by a particular plugin that you have installed & activated on your site.
+In addition to this, the Site Health report will also give you some tips on how to troubleshoot, such as when the REST API is being blocked by a particular plugin that you have installed & activated on your site.

-That being said the best way to debug the specific cause on your site is to check your browser’s console log which could show something along the lines of:
+That being said, the best way to debug the specific cause on your site is to check your browser’s console log, which could show something along the lines of:

 In the above case, the exact error message was “ERROR Updating failed.
 Error message: The response is not a valid JSON response.” and the cause of the error was that Cloudflare’s firewall had blocked the user’s IP from accessing the WP JSON.